-Our cement product line and Magnesia Specialties business may become capacity constrained.
+Our cement product line and Magnesia Specialties business may become capacity-constrained.

-If our cement product line or Magnesia Specialties business becomes capacity constrained, they may be unable to satisfy on a timely basis the demand for some of their products, and any resulting changes in customers would introduce volatility to their earnings.
+If our cement product line or Magnesia Specialties business becomes capacity-constrained, they may be unable to timely satisfy the demand for some of their products, and any resulting changes in customers would introduce volatility to the earnings of these segments.
 We can address capacity needs by enhancing our manufacturing productivity, increasing the operational availability of equipment, reducing machinery down time and extending machinery useful life.
 Future demand for our products may require us to expand further our manufacturing capacity, particularly through the purchase of additional manufacturing equipment.
 However, we may not be able to increase our capacity in time to satisfy increases in demand that may occur from time to time.
-Capacity constraints may prevent us from satisfying customer orders and result in a loss of sales to competitors that are not capacity constrained.
+Capacity constraints may prevent us from satisfying customer orders and result in a loss of sales to competitors that are not capacity-constrained.
 In addition, we may suffer excess capacity if we increase our capacity to meet actual or anticipated demand and that demand decreases or does not materialize.
+While we are permitted to expand production by up to 800,000 additional tons at our Midlothian cement plant, it could take us a significant period of time before such production expansion could come to fruition.